awsdocs/aws-amplify-console-user-guide/doc_source/custom-headers.md

 1. Save the edited `customHttp.yml` file in your project's root directory\.
 If you are working with a monorepo, save the `customHttp.yml` file in the root of your repo\.

-1. Deploy your app to apply the new custom headers\.
+1. Redeploy the app to apply the new custom headers\.
    + For a CI/CD app, perform a new build from your Git repository that includes the new `customHttp.yml` file\.
    + For a manual deploy app, deploy the app again in the Amplify Console and include the new `customHttp.yml` file with the artifacts that you upload\.